Alfredo Pedraza

-Alfredo Pedraza Arias (born 20 December 2000) is a Spanish professional footballer who plays as a centre back for Segunda Federación club Fuenlabrada.
+Alfredo Pedraza Arias (born 20 December 2000) is a Spanish professional footballer who plays as a centre back for Segunda Federación club Gimnástica de Torrelavega.

 Club career

 Pedraza was born in Madrid, and was an Atlético Madrid youth graduate.
 On 7 August 2019, after finishing his formation, he was loaned to Segunda División B side CF La Nucía for the season.

 Pedraza made his senior debut on 25 August 2019, starting in a 1–0 home win against UE Cornellà.
 He scored his first goal on 29 September, netting the winner in a 2–1 home success over UE Olot.

 On 1 July 2020, Pedraza signed a two-year contract with Levante UD, being assigned to the reserves also in the third division.
 He made his first team debut the following 6 January, starting in a 2–1 away win against Club Portugalete, for the season's Copa del Rey.

 On 1 February 2021, Pedraza joined Segunda División side SD Ponferradina.
 He made his professional debut on 18 May, coming on as a second-half substitute for Iván Rodríguez in a 1–4 home loss against RCD Espanyol.

 On 27 August 2021, Pedraza moved to UD San Sebastián de los Reyes in Primera División RFEF.

 On 1 July 2025, Pedraza moved to Vietnam, signing for in V.League 1 club Ninh Binh on a free transfer.
 He departed from the team before the start of the season.